Chapter 2:

 “Uh, yes, sir,” Ichiro sheepishly answered, casting his gaze down to where his arm was still cradled in a sling, “It's… kind of hard to pay attention when I can’t take notes.”

 As the girl behind him rose to read, Ichiro returned to his seat timidly.
-Once he was settled, the boy sitting next to him leaned in with a concerned look.
+The boy next to him leaned over towards him just after he was fully seated.

-"Hey, you OK?" the boy asked, worry evident in his voice.
-"You haven't been yourself since the last practice.
-Everything alright?"
+“Hey, you OK?” the boy asked, concern evident in his voice.
+“You haven't been yourself since… well, you know.
+Everything alright, man?”
+As he questioned Ichiro, he nodded towards the sling.

 “Alright,” Takuya sighed and leaned back over his desk, “Just know the whole team is worried about you.
-We don’t want our star pitcher to be out for the whole season over this.
-Plus, your girl, Hina, hasn't calmed down either.”
+We don’t want our star pitcher to be out for the entire season over this.
+Plus, Hina hasn't calmed down either.
+Shouldn’t be letting your girlfriend get so upset over nothing.”

 Believing this was enough, he calmed his nerves as nonchalantly as he could with a subtle sigh.

-That peaceful moment was abruptly interrupted when a sharp PWAPT resonated from the top of Takuya's head, causing him to jolt forward.
+That peaceful moment was abruptly interrupted when a sharp PWAPT resonated from the top of Takuya's head, causing him to jolt forward with hands over his forehead.

-Once again, laughter erupted in the classroom as Takuya tended to his bruise.
+Once again, laughter erupted in the classroom as Takuya tended to his bruised head.
 Even Ichiro couldn't help but smile and join in the amusement at his friend's expense before his attention was drawn back to the view of the track field.

+High above, the sun beat down on them, making the nearly cloudless sky sparkle in its brilliant blue hue.
 Resting his head on his hand, Ichiro gazed out the window, taking in the entire view, sky and all.
-His mind began to wander once more.
+His mind began to wander once more as he watched the few clouds hang high.